divelab/AIRS/OpenDFT/QHNet/readme.md

 To facilitate the development of models to predict the Hamiltonian matrix, here we provide the results of QHNet on various total training steps for later on comparison.
-Note that the training procedure is based on **float32**.
+Note that the training procedure is based on **float32**, and the pretrained model QHNet version is `QHNet_w_bias`.

 | Dataset         | Training strategies     | MAE   | $\epsilon$ | $\psi$ |
 | --------------- | ----------------------- |:-----:|:----------:|:------:|